Michelangelo Merisi da Caravaggio: The Maverick of Baroque Art

 The Legacy of Controversy

-Caravaggio’s willingness to depict biblical subjects with such stark realism opened new avenues for artists, expanding the scope of what could be considered appropriate in art, and pushing the boundaries of how stories could be told and experienced visually.
+The controversy surrounding the painting reflects the broader tensions of the time between traditional religious expectations and the emerging Baroque sensibility that sought to explore more profound and realistic human experiences.
+Caravaggio's willingness to depict biblical subjects with such stark realism opened new avenues for artists, expanding the scope of what could be considered appropriate in art and pushing the boundaries of visual storytelling.